MSA - Motorcycle Skills Assessment (ICBC)

 Accelerate and decelerate (this may include shifting gears)

 Stop suddenly in a controlled manner (quick stop)

 As you ride, your examiner watches

 How you handle the clutch, throttle and brake controls

 Whether you keep your feet on the pegs

 Whether you miss any turns or hit any traffic cones

-After you pass
+After you Pass

-Once you pass the MSA, the following restrictions will be removed from your learners license:
+Upon sucessful completion of the MSA, the following restrictions will be removed from your learners license:

 60 km/h speed restriction